 Back to the main article: 9 Pag-IBIG Benefits You Probably Didn’t Know Yet

 If you are a qualified Pag-IBIG member, you can borrow up to 80% of your total Pag-IBIG regular savings.
 This includes your monthly contributions as well as your employer’s contributions.
-This Pag-IBIG Calamity Loan amount may also consist of any accumulated dividends earned.
-However, if you have an outstanding multi-purpose or Pag-IBIG Calamity Loan, your existing loan balance will be deducted from the amount you will receive.
+This Pag-IBIG calamity loan amount may also consist of any accumulated dividends earned.
+However, if you have an outstanding multi-purpose or calamity loan, your existing loan balance will be deducted from the amount you will receive.

-Pag-IBIG Fund members can also apply for a calamity loan online via the Pag-IBIG Fund website.
+Pag-IBIG Fund members can also apply for a calamity loan online via the Virtual Pag-IBIG.
 Here are the steps to follow:

 Keep in mind that the deadline for calamity loan application is 90 days after the declaration of State of Calamity in your area.
 If your city or province was affected by a calamity, make sure to file your loan application within the given timeframe.